PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-10 00:42:00
+Last updated: 2024-04-10 00:42:33
-Random Quote: What do you call a fish with no eyes?
-Fsh. - Marshall Eriksen
+Random Quote: It is so nice to be out in the fresh air.
+You smell that?
+That's the smell of urine that isn't Marvin's. - Marshall Eriksen